George Crichton Wells: Career

 At the end of the war he returned to St Thomas' Hospital where he achieved his MRCP in 1946 and was appointed registrar to Owen de Wesselow’s medical unit.
 This post provided an insight into academic medicine but Wells did not enjoy it.
 At this time dermatology was becoming a prestigious speciality and Wells gained a post working in Chicago University medical school with Stephen Rothman who was developing a dermatology department.
 Wells decide to stay one extra year as he felt inspired by the stimulating environment.
 Rothman offered him a permanent post but Wells returned home after the second year.
-Rothman knew W. N. Goldsmith in charge of dermatology at University College Hospital having worked and become friends with him in Wroclaw and with his recommendation Wells was interviewed and appointed senior registrar to Goldsmith.
+Rothman knew W. N. Goldsmith in charge of dermatology at University College Hospital having worked and become friends with him in Wrocław and with his recommendation Wells was interviewed and appointed senior registrar to Goldsmith.
 However Wells found the post unfulfilling and returned to Chicago with his new wife.
 He worked again with Goldman as an assistant professor researching connective tissue ground substance, work that was to form a chapter in Rothman's book Physiology and Biochemistry of the Skin (Chicago, University of Chicago Press, 1954).
 That year Wells and his wife returned to England.

 The Institute of Dermatology was developing at St John's Hospital and Wells was appointed as a senior lecturer in 1954.
 He quickly set up his laboratory in Lisle Street.
 In 1959 Wells gained his Fellowship of the Royal College of Physicians and in the same year was appointed Director of the Institute of Dermatology at St John's Hospital and he then accepted a consultancy at St Thomas' Hospital, sharing his time between the two.
 This arrangement seemed to suit Wells; he was a shy man able to find comfort working in the relative calmness of his laboratory.